Becoming an ACD approved Mohs Micrographic surgeon

 Mohs surgery training is undertaken in facilities accredited by the College National Accreditation Committee, with an appropriately qualified Supervisor of Training and other supervisors.

-There are currently five accredited Mohs training positions:
+There are currently six accredited Mohs training positions: